+the County of Derby, and the transaction of other instructions; and it is particularly requested that each mportant business.
+Delegates from all the towns member will vote for five candidates. in the county are requested to attend.
 STOCKPORT.-Mr. John Campbell will lecture here to-morrow evening (Sunday) at six o'clock.
-On Monday evening there will be a public meeting in the Prosperity Senate of this Order, held its the Market Place to adopt the memorial and petition.
-Anniversary at the Saracen's Head Inn.
-Boar-lane. tion, will be held in the Market Place, on Monday regaled with an excellent dinner, which reflected evening next at half-past seven o'clock, for the purthe greatest credit on the worthy host, Mr. James, pose of passing the memorial to the Queen, and the and proved him, in the estimation of the company, remonstrance to the House of Commons as recom- a caterer of the first order.
-On the removal of the mended by the Convention.
-Mr. J. Campbell, and cloth, the Seal was formally opened, when the Mr. Dixon of Manchester, Mr. Bell of Heywood, accounts, &c., of the Senate (for the past year) were and others, will address the meeting.
+On LEEDS-ANCIENT ROMANS.-On Tuesday last Monday evening there will be a public meeting in the Prosperity Senate of this Order, held its the Market Place to adopt the memorial and petition.
+Anniversary at the Saracen's Head Inn, Boar-lane,

+Heywood.-A public meeting called by requisition, will be held in the Market Place, on Monday regaled with an excellent dinner, which reflected evening next at half-past seven o'clock, for the purthe greatest credit on the worthy host, Mr. James, pose of passing the memorial to the Queen, and the and proved him, in the estimation of the company, remonstrance to the House of Commons as recommended by the Convention.
+Mr. J. Campbell, and Mr. Dixon of Manchester, Mr. Bell of Heywood. and others, will address the meeting.

-RATCLIFFE.-Mr. William Bell of Heywood, will lecture in the Association Room, on Sunday evening
+RATCLIFFE.-Mr. William Bell of Heywood, will lecture in the Association Room, on Sunday evening (to-morrow), at six o'clock.

-(to-morrow), at six o'clock.
-MACCLESTIELD.-A County Delegate Meeting will of Odd Fellows, No. 303, of the Manches-assemble on Sunday, (to-morrow,) at the Chartist ter Unity, held their twenty-fourth anniversary at Association Rooms, Watercotes, when it is expected the house of Mr. Thomas Hargrave, Malt Shovel that every locality will be present either by member or letter, as a county lecturer must be engaged, and real substantial dinner, furnished up in the first-rate the remainder of the Convention and Lecturers' Fund must be forthcoming and settled at once; the attention of those districts in arrears, is called to the balance sheet of the Finance Committee of last week, which must be paid.
-A meeting of the mem-bers of the Macclesfield Chartist Association, is 168 free members, and that they had lost two during requested on Monday evening the 30th, as business the last year, one by death and the other for non-pay connected with the well being of the society requires ment, and their funds had increased more the lastheir attention.
+or letter, as a county lecturer must be engaged, and the remainder of the Convention and Lecturers' style by Mr. and Mrs. Hargraves, which reflected the utmost credit on them.
+After the Lodge was Fund must be forthcoming and settled at once; the attention of those districts in arrears, is called to the opened, Mr. Joseph Haywood being called to the balance sheet of the Finance Committee of last week, which must be paid.
+A meeting of the members of the Macclesfield Chartist Association, is requested on Monday evening the 30th, as business connected with the well being of the society requires

-BIRMINGHAM.-Mr. Mason will lecture in Astonstreet Association room, on Sunday evening, at seven o'clock; and on Tuesday evening at the Black Horse, Prospect row.
+BIRMINGHAM.-Mr. Mason will lecture in Astonstreet Association room, on Sunday evening, at seven o'clock; and on Tuesday evening at the Black Horse.
+Prospectarow.
 Mr. Mason will visit Wolverhampton on Wednesday and Thursday, and Walsall on Friday.

-Saturday (this day.)
+HERDEN BRIDGE.-Mr. West will lecture here on Saturday (this day.)